particle-iot/docs/src/content/reference/cloud-apis/node-red.md

 ## Using a Cloud Service

 There are a number of cloud services that support Node-RED, however the most convenient is the IBM Cloud.
-There's built-in support for deploying Node-RED, and you can do so in the free tier for simple flows.
+There's built-in support for deploying Node-RED, and you can do so in the free plan for simple flows.

 - [Official Node-RED Instructions](https://nodered.org/docs/getting-started/ibmcloud) for IBM Cloud.
 - [A helpful article](https://hackernoon.com/how-to-securely-host-node-red-in-cloud-for-free-and-safely-expose-it-to-the-internet-over-https-hw5d3220) about setting up IBM Cloud.